 A bit of history about The Plague: The Plague began in the 14th century in Eurasia where it just simply killed tbh.
 There wasn’t paper or education back then so the laughs had to be spread by word of mouth and rats.
 Approximately 75-200 million people shared in the joy of comedy as The Plague became a worldwide sensation.
 Flashforward a couple hundred years and now you, dear reader, can join our proud tradition.

 If you want to be a part of The Plague’s future, past, or in-between, come to one of our meetings on Wednesdays at 6:30 in [stable location TBD after add-drop period].
 Pizza will be ordered and probably eaten as well.
-Get meeting updates emailed to you by signing up on the "JOIN" section of this website.
+Get meeting updates emailed to you by shooting us an email at firstname.lastname@example.org.

 In the meantime, you can connect with us on Twitter (@plaguemag), Instagram (@plaguemagazine), and Facebook (plaguemag) where our pay-to-play interns post updates and content so The Plague can once again emerge as an unstoppable global power.